input-output-hk/cardano-docs.iohk.io/_docs/cardano/2017-01-07-addresses.md

-It avoids both non-alphanumeric characters and letters which might look ambiguous when printed (`0`, `O`, `I`, `l`); therefore it is suitable for human users who enter the data manually, copying it from some visual source, and also allows easy copy and paste because a double-click will usually select the whole string.
+It avoids both non-alphanumeric characters and letters which might look ambiguous when printed (`0`, `O`, `I`, `l`); therefore it is suitable for human users who enter the data manually, copying it from some visual source, and also allows easy copy and paste by double-clicking which usually selects the whole string.

 Currently there are only two types of addresses in Cardano: `PubKeyAddress`